What’s the difference between Commercial and Residential?

 Commercial loans differ from residential loans in several key ways.
 Although they do look at the same standards as residential loans, they look at them from a slightly different angle.
 Here are few things you should know prior to applying for your loan:

 Borrower vs Property Debt to Income:

-Obviously, debt and income is still important as a factor for lending, as it shows what kind of financial person you are.
+Obviously, debt and income are important as a factors for lending, as they shows what kind of financial person you are.
 However, when dealing with multi-million dollar loan amounts, a person’s personal income becomes much less important because, frankly, if things went south, a borrowers job income is not going to be able to make the payment, regardless.
 This is why SpotOn Financial will look at commercial property with a different view.
 Our decision is based much higher on two things: